psecio/websecio/_posts/2013/01/2013-01-17__Password-Hashing-with-Zend-Crypt.md

 Similarly, you can use the `setSalt` method on the object if you'd like to always use the same salt value each time (or one you've generated yourself).

-Remember how I mentioned that you could manualy increase the complexity of the resulting hash by changing the "cost" of the generation?
+Remember how I mentioned that you could manually increase the complexity of the resulting hash by changing the "cost" of the generation?
 Well, there's a method in `Zend\Crypt` for that too: `setCost`: